IshitaTakeshi/PartsBasedDetector/README.md

 To build the project, follow the normal cmake routine from the root folder:

 ```
-$cd <PROJECT_ROOT>/pose
-$git submodule update
+git clone git@github.com:IshitaTakeshi/PartsBasedDetector.git --recursive
+cd PartsBasedDetector/cvmatio
+mkdir build
+cd build
+cmake ..
+make -j4
+cd ..
-$mkdir build
+mkdir build
-$cd build
+cd build
-$cmake ..
+cmake ..
-$make
-$sudo make install
+make -j4
 ```

 ## Learning
 The learning code is currently only in Octave/Matlab.
-This is because
-the detector supports a number of learning schema, and porting all of
-these to C++ is not practical at this time.
+This is because the detector supports a number of learning schema, and porting all of these to C++ is not practical at this time.
 Please consult the README within the matlab/ directory for instructions on training a model